Society

 Sysmex Corporation performs “Kokoro no Health Checks” annually to confirm employees’ mental health and uncover any harassment-related situations.
 We track results over time and strive to make workplace improvements.
 We also provide channels for health consultation with industrial physicians and public health nurses, together with an Employee Assistance Program (EAP) for mental health, to ensure that external professionals are available to our employees when they need help.

-Efforts towards Employees’ Active and Healthy Lives
+Efforts for Active and Healthy Employee Lives

-Sysmex Corporation has welfare facilities to encourage employees to stay healthy.
+Sysmex Corporation has facilities to encourage employees to stay healthy.
 These include sports grounds, tennis courts, and a gymnasium with fitness equipment on the premises of our Solution Center, which provides customer service and support.
-It also holds events and seminars to raise employee awareness of physical health maintenance, offers a “Cafeteria Plan” welfare program including health promotion schemes such as sports facility use allowances, and provides healthy menu options at employee cafeterias.
-At some offices without cafeterias, healthy canteen services, where dishes made with additive-free domestic ingredients are sold, have been launched with the aim of refreshing employees and improving their eating habits.
-Moreover, we have organized initiatives such as walking events and consultation services for specific forms of health guidance during working hours, in collaboration with our corporate health insurance society.
+It also holds events and seminars to raise employee awareness of physical health maintenance, offers a “Cafeteria Plan” welfare program, including health promotion schemes such as sports facility use allowances, and provides healthy menu options at employee cafeterias.
+At some offices without cafeterias, healthy canteen services, at which dishes made with additive-free domestic ingredients are sold, have been launched with the aim of refreshing employees and improving their eating habits.
+Moreover, we have organized initiatives such as walking events and consultation services for specific forms of health guidance during working hours in collaboration with our corporate health insurance society.

 Tennis courts, gymnasium (Solution Center)